 Renowned Fashion Designer’s Pays Tribute to Her Alma Mater

 Tam, the Chinese, New York based fashion designer, has designed this 80m2, 27th floor suite which offers breathtaking views of Hong Kong’s Victoria Harbour and skyline.
-The author of “China Chic” has create a one-off suite inspired by her New York flat and exuding a blend of chinoiserie and modernity, a signature of her style.
+The author of “China Chic” has created a one-off suite inspired by her New York flat and exuding a blend of chinoiserie and modernity, a signature of her style.

 Tam is an alumnus of The Hong Kong Polytechnic University (PolyU), which owns Hotel ICON.
 The collaboration represents a homecoming of sorts.
-Modern design, Chinese accents and the principles of feng shui render the room an effortless elegance and chic simplicity.
+Modern design, Chinese accents and the principles of Feng Shui render the room an effortless elegance and chic simplicity.
 It is both a peek into Vivienne Tam’s private world and an expression of her ideal proverbial home-away-from-home.

 Starting with a palette of rich woods and textured marble, Tam plays with varying shapes, organic forms and objects, some taken from her private collection or commissioned.
 “Like one’s home, this space is meant to change and grow.
 I wanted it to be uncluttered, a free space to dream,” Tam exerts.